jantimon/parcel-rsc-layout-caching-experiment/README.md

 ## Limitations

-One big limitation of the current POC is that the current page javascript is loaded during the hydration and not initially.
-This means the page takes longer to become interactive.

-Another big problem is that Parcel does not provide an API to render the markup of a client component - it always is surrounded by `<script>` and `<link>` tags and even adds a `</body></html>` at the end.
-Currently this is extracted with a lot of regex replacements.

 Currently only a single layout is possile - in a more sophisticated setup each route could have its own layout.